jerirui/QRShop/README.md

 # QRShop
-QR-Supermarket Ionic-vased hybrid mobile application
+QR-Supermarket Ionic-based hybrid mobile application

 ## How to deploy on Android: